callnow

 What Is A Statement Of Owner’s Equity?

 Statement of owner’s Equity depicts variation in the capital balance of a business within a specific duration.
-Generally, sole proprietors apply to concepts where they add earned revenue to the capital and deduct total withdrawal from the company.
+Generally, sole proprietors apply concepts where they add earned revenue to the capital and deduct total withdrawal from the company.

 How To Prepare A Statement Of Owner’s Equity?